 Motivation And Goal And Statement Of Purpose: The purpose of this thesis is to explore the role and relevance that the flauto piccolo achieved in compositional evolution while developing significant musical prominence in the nineteenth century, simultaneously exploring the tardy organological development of the flauto piccolo relative to the flute from a one-key device to the modern Boehm system.
 The small transverse flute made its debut in opera and ballet early in the eighteenth century, being introduced to the symphonic band and symphonic orchestral family, ultimately becoming a significant part of the orchestra through the influence of Beethoven.
 In time, the piccolo eventually became a virtuoso solo instrument.
-The approach to the evolution of the piccolo in the orchestra will be a study of Pre-Beethoven composers, all the Beethoven compositions which included the piccolo and the piccolo as a soloist for the first time.
+The approach to the evolution of the piccolo in the orchestra will be a study of Pre-Beethoven composers, all the Beethoven compositions which included the piccolo and the Post-Beethoven composers who incorporated the piccolo up to the time of Tchaikovsky who used the piccolo as a soloist for the first time.
 Further to the discussion of the development of the flauto piccolo in orchestration, this study also compares the flauto piccolo's usage through motives (for example Beethoven's "Ode to Joy" theme), harmonic analysis, range, balance, and melodic organization.